Endpoint Detection and Response (EDR) is fast becoming a favourite threat defence tool of the professional cybersecurity community.

 How do EDR Solutions Work?

 EDR solutions use a combination of machine learning algorithms, behavioural analysis, and other techniques to detect and respond to threats in real-time.
-They can help organisations manage, mitigate, and minimise a wide range of threats, including ransomware, spyware, advanced persistent threats (APTs), SQL injections and other types of malicious software.
+EDR tools can help organisations manage, mitigate, and minimise a wide range of threats, including ransomware, spyware, advanced persistent threats (APTs), SQL injections and other types of malicious software.

 EDR software can respond automatically in certain scenarios, such as deploying certain patches or isolating threatened devices from networks.